 major macro economic indicators

-- Regional economic and political powerhouse with a significant population
+- Regional economic and political power with a large, young population

-- Rich in natural resources (gold, platinum, coal, chromium, etc.)
+- Rich in natural resources (gold, platinum, coal, chromium, rare metals, oil, etc.)

 - Healthy banking system

-- Positive external situation overall (8% of GDP with assets exceeding external liabilities)
+- External credit situation (8% of GDP thanks to assets exceeding liabilities to foreign countries)

-- Poverty and inequalities are sources of social risk (crime, strikes and demonstrations)
+- Poverty, growing inequalities, high unemployment (especially among young people), sources of social risk (crime, strikes and demonstrations)

 - Low efficiency of public spending, corruption